onflow/flow/docs/content/kitty-items/modify.md

 Visit: http://localhost:3001

+?
+Would you like to view the logs for all processes?
+(Y/n)
 ```

+Once again, you will be asked if you want to show all logs.
+You can enter `n` for now.

 You may notice that you were not prompted for an account.
 This is because the local setup includes a [developer wallet](https://github.com/onflow/fcl-dev-wallet) that simulates user accounts.